 The Alexander 103 is the most popular double horn in all of Europe.
 In Germany, its sound is ubiquitous in professional orchestras.
 You'll hear a section of 103 horns in the Berlin Philharmonic as well as many other ensembles.
 Designed in 1907, the unique change valve of this instrument was patented in 1909.
-The model 103 tends toward being rather light, with a compact sound and a presence that's not heard from larger and heavier instruments.
+The model 103 tends toward being rather light, with a compact sound and a presence that's more easily heard than from larger and weightier instruments.
 There's an electricity to the Alexander tone that is not easily found elsewhere.
 The workmanship is absolutely flawless - this is German craftsmanship at its finest.
 The change valve only turns 60 degrees, so the thumb action throw is very short.
-The instrument can be adjusted to stand in Bb or F as you prefer - only a screw driver is necessary.
+The instrument can be adjusted to stand in Bb or F as you prefer - only a screwdriver is necessary.
 All rotors are activated by silent Minibal linkages.
 No restringing will ever be needed, and a small drop of oil will keep the linkages completely silent.
 The rotors pivot on bronze bushings for long life and silent action.

-Hand made in Mainz, Germany, in a brand new factory, these Alexander instruments are built to order with many options available.
+Hand made in Mainz, Germany in a brand new factory, these Alexander instruments are built to order with many options available.
 Updated tooling and manufacturing processes have made the current Alexanders to be among the best playing and most consistent ever.

 Standard specifications of the model 103: